Note: In the event of a discrepancy between the English and French versions of this program, the French version prevails.

 - The development of productions resulting from an artistic or creative practice that are not accompanied by problematization leading to the development of new aesthetic, theoretical, methodological, epistemological or technical knowledge.

-In light of these objectives, universities are encouraged to support the application by releasing the applicant from at least 25% of his/her teaching duties.
+In light of these objectives, universities are encouraged to support the application by releasing the applicant from at least 25% of their teaching duties.

 2. DESCRIPTION AND DURATION OF FUNDING

-The funding is an operating grant of up to $15,000/year and includes expenditures for the equipment necessary to carry out the proposed research.
+The funding is an operating grant of up to $15,000/year and includes expenditures for the equipment necessary to carry out the proposed research, but excluding indirect costs of research (FIR).
+FIR will be paid to the grant’s managing institution on top of the grant.

-The grant must be used to cover current expenses directly related to the production and dissemination of the results of the research-creation project.
+The funding must be used to cover current expenses directly related to the production and dissemination of the results of the research-creation project.

-The grant is awarded annually for the period from April 1st to March 31st for up to three years and is not renewable.
+The funding is awarded annually for the period from April 1st to March 31st for up to three years and is not renewable.

 All expenses listed in the CGR (section 8) are eligible with the following exceptions: